-6. Disclose Vulnerability
+5. Disclose Vulnerability

-If a player has exploits that match one of the four face up vulnerabilities on the vulnerability board, or any vulnerability that they have personally claimed, they can spend those exploits to disclose that vulnerability.
+If a player has exploits that match one of the four face up vulnerabilities on the vulnerability board they can spend those exploits to disclose that vulnerability.
 The vulnerability is placed in a face down pile next to their player board and the player gains a number of BitCubes equal to 5x the number of exploits it took to disclose.
+If that vulnerability had any sine_nomine exploits on it, they are distributed to the other available face up vulnerabilities if possible, including the one below the vulnerability being disclosed.